 Enrollment was at 300 students, the maximum the school could accommodate, but the school continued to grow.
 In 1946, St. Michael Indian School began teaching high school classes and held its first commencement in 1950.
 By 1951, St. Michael Indian School had 350 students enrolled from 25 different tribes.

+Just over half of the current faculty and staff of the school are alumni.
 Students at St. Michael Indian School are athletes, artists, and STEM enthusiasts educated in a vibrant and spiritual environment fostering holistic growth and 98% of SMIS graduates go on to college.

 With the help of Catholic Education Arizona, incredible Catholic school students like those at St. Michael Indian School continue to thrive.